-Dr. Prestrelski has a B.S. in nutrition science from Drexel University, a Ph.D. in molecular biophysics from the City University of New York and an M.B.A from Rady School of Management at the University of California, San Diego.
+Dr. Prestrelski has a B.S. in nutrition science from Drexel University, a Ph.D. in molecular biophysics from the City University of New York and an M.B.A. from Rady School of Management at the University of California, San Diego.

 John Shannon.
 Mr. Shannon joined our company in February 2017 as Chief Operating Officer.
+In August 2020, Mr. Shannon was appointed President and Chief Operating Officer of our company.
 Previously, from 2015 until its acquisition in 2016, Mr. Shannon served as chief executive officer and director for Catheter Connections, Inc. Prior to that, from 2012 until its acquisition in 2014, Mr. Shannon served as chief commercial officer for Durata Therapeutics, a biopharmaceutical company.
 From 2002 to 2012, he served as vice president and general manager of Baxter BioScience, a biopharmaceutical company.